-Fact: You can achieve compliance by assessing vulnerability yourself, but it is wise to hire an expert to help if you don’t feel your internal team is knowledgeable on the process.
+Fact: You can achieve compliance by assessing vulnerability yourself, but it is wise to hire an expert to help if you don’t feel your internal team is knowledgeable about the process.

 Myth #5 – A HIPAA risk analysis checklist is acceptable for compliance.

 Fact: “Checklists can be useful tools, especially when starting a risk analysis,” says HealthIT.gov, “but they fall short of performing a systematic security risk analysis or documenting that one has been performed.”

 Myth #6 – There’s only one standard, accepted way to assess risk.